 During the development of Homerik’s second album, The Circle of Dead Children, it was apparent that things were beginning to change.
 As time went on, The Four Horsemen experienced a shift in its dynamic.
 This led to their demise.

 WE CLIMB THE MOUNTAIN.
 A NEW LIFE BEGINS.

 The internal conflicts of The Four Horsemen prevented the progress of Homerik’s mission.
-With three against one, The Mad Composer made a hard decision.
-Unfortunately, he could not trust his “brothers”, so he fired them and started again.
-Along with his significant other, Elizabeth de Deus and their friend Vianca Vega, they launched the next era of Homerik: The Three of Pentacles.
+Along with his significant other, Elizabeth de Deus, and their friend, Vianca Vega, they launched the next era of Homerik: The Three of Pentacles.

-The two women brought a new palette of sounds.
-Heavily influenced by synthesizers and vocal work, Homerik’s new lineup inquisitively searches for answers about its future.
+This is the dawn of a new day.
 The Inferno (The Circle of Dead Children) has been written.
 What lies ahead now is the journey up the mountain of Purgatory.
 After escaping the clutches of Hell, it is time to make our way towards the heavens…

 Guided by love and valor, Homerik will create one of the best pieces of art imaginable.
 Reflective of our trials and tribulations, and pensive like the subconscious.